hyperledger/fabric/docs/source/commands/peersnapshot.md

 ## peer snapshot cancelrequest
 ```
-Cancel a request for a snapshot at the specified block.
+[DEPRECATED] Cancel a request for a snapshot at the specified block.
+Instead of this command, use "peercli snapshot cancelrequest".

 Usage:
   peer snapshot cancelrequest [flags]